ranjith-3/Hack2Skill/anchorai/README.md

 - ✅ All user data stored locally on device (localStorage)
 - ✅ No PII sent to or stored on servers
 - ✅ Voice recordings are never stored — processed by browser only
-- ✅ Gemini API key stored in server-side environment variables only
+- ✅ OpenRouter API key and SMTP credentials stored in server-side environment variables only
 - ✅ Zod input validation on all API routes
 - ✅ HTTPS enforced in production